-Power Step, Inc. was founded in 1982 and is primarily located in Duluth, Minnesota.
-Our manufacturing facilities are located in Duluth as well as Superior, Wisconsin.
+Power Step, Inc. was founded in 1982 and as of 2018 is primarily located in Superior, Wisconsin.
+Our facilities include our main operation in Superior, as well as a branch in Duluth, MN.

 Check out the area at www.visitduluth.com.